zinuzian/imagelab2018/doc/Report.md

 ### 1. Tensor?
 Variable?
 Basically, tensor == variable.
 Variable is just a wrapper of tensor.
 Tensors are the actual data.

-You can easily auto-compute the gradient of variable.
+You can easily auto-compute the gradient of **variable**.

+* Creator property
-* e.g. You create a variable A, then add 1 to get B. Now there's a link stored between A and B, in the **creator** property.
+  * e.g.) You create a variable A, then add 1 to get B. Now there's a link stored between A and B, in the **creator** property.

+Variable contains some variables in it.
+* data : wrapped tensor(actual data)
+* grad : gradient of the variable
+* requires_grad : for fine grained exclusion of subgraphs from gradient computation, increase efficiency.
+Only if all inputs don’t require gradient, the output also won’t require it.
+  * Backward computation is never performed in the subgraphs, where all Tensors didn’t require gradients.
+* volatile : makes whole graph not requiring gradient.

 ### 2. Gradient Calculation
 What is Gradient?